Why You Should Never Leave Your Reputation Up to 3rd Party Sites

-In the screenshot above, a disheartened Lynelle Schmidt asked for help and second opinions on Inbound.Org when one of her clients, Long's Jewelers in Boston, got fake 100 1-star reviews in, as Schmidt wrote -- just a span of few minutes.
+In the screenshot above, a disheartened Lynelle Schmidt asked for help and second opinions on Inbound.Org when one of her clients, Long's Jewelers in Boston, got 100 fake 1-star reviews in, as Schmidt wrote -- just a span of a few minutes.

 "We went from a gleaming 5-star reputation to just barely over two stars," Schmidt explained.

 The reaction from fellow marketers went from a mix of shock to disgust to encouragement that she should get in touch with Facebook as soon as possible.
 It turns out that it was incredibly difficult to convince the social media giant in removing the bogus ratings.

 "I was even more upset when I went to try to contact Facebook to remedy the issue.
 Not only did they never answer us, but we also had to go through some serious back channels to even get them to respond.
 And that response was - no, there is nothing we can do for you," Schmidt lamented.

 Nearly two weeks later, Schmidt updated that Facebook already agreed to take the fake profiles down and re-evaluate the fake ratings.
 She also listed down the lessons she learned following the ruckus.